jlphillipsphd/mdsctk/README.md

     $ cmake .
     $ make

+2.2 Setup environment (bash example follows...)
+    $ export MDSCTK_HOME=path to MDSCTK
+    $ export PATH=${PATH}:${MDSCTK_HOME}

+All binaries should now be built.
+You will need to set the environment variable MDSCTK_HOME to the main source directory.
+You might also consider putting the source directory in your PATH for ease of use.
+Setting MDSCTK_HOME is NECESSARY for some scripts/programs, but having the source directory in your PATH is optional.

+There are a lot of uni/linux configurations out there, and I am not familiar with all of them.
+If you experience problems, more than likely it is because a prerequisite isn't installed properly or it is installed in an non-standard location.
+You will need to modify some CMAKE variables using ccmake or cmake-gui to help the compiler find the needed library/header files.

 (If you gave difficulties with setting up the build system using cmake, an auxiliary Makefile (Makefile.old) is provided with the source code and can be edited by hand.
 Sometimes, this will be easier